-VT.
-LBR 8007-1.
+RULE 8007-1.
 COMPLETION OF RECORD ON APPEAL.

-Prior to the transmission of the record on appeal to the District Court, the Bankruptcy Court may review the record and verify the accuracy of the transcript of any order appealed.
+Prior to the transmission of the record on appeal, the Bankruptcy Court may review the record and verify the accuracy of the transcript of any order appealed.

-VT.
-LBR 8008-1.
+RULE 8008-1.
 FILING PAPERS ON APPEAL.

-After the District Court Clerk has given all parties notice of the date on which the appeal was docketed, all subsequently filed documents related to the appeal must (A) bear the civil case number assigned by the District Court, in addition to the bankruptcy case number(s) (and adversary proceeding number(s), if pertinent), and (B) be filed in the District Court.
+After the appellate court clerk has given all parties notice of the date on which the appeal was docketed, all subsequently filed documents related to the appeal must (A) bear the civil case number assigned by the appellate court, the bankruptcy case number(s) (and adversary proceeding number(s), if any), and (B) be filed in the appellate court.